alirezasn3/udp-over-tls/README.md

-# udp over tls tunnel
+# UDP Over TLS Tunnel

 This program listens on a UDP port on client side and forwards the traffic to the server over a TLS connection.
 A new TLS connection to the server is created for each device that connects to the listening port of the client.
 The server will forward the received traffic over TLS to the specified port over UDP.